 - A series of virtual focus groups and a statewide survey to understand Massachusetts HL educators’ attitudes and practices regarding HL instruction

-This research will culminate in a report summarizing the findings from each activity with additional synthesis, discussion, and recommendations for meeting the needs of heritage languages learners (HLLs) in Massachusetts and the educators who serve them.
+This research culminated in a report summarizing the findings from each activity with additional synthesis, discussion, and recommendations for meeting the needs of heritage language learners (HLLs) in Massachusetts and the educators who serve them.
+Read the report here.